Art

 ART 196.
 EXPERIMENTAL.
 1-5 Credits.

-Build digital skills while learning the elements and principles of design.
-Students explore digital tools and methods to create two-dimensional imagery.
-This course introduces students to methods of a practicing artist–inquiry and invention (creative problem solving), craft (making) and critique (applying the language of form and composition).
+Builds digital skills while learning the elements and principles of design.
+Explores digital tools and methods to create two-dimensional imagery.
+Introduces methods of a practicing artist–inquiry and invention (creative problem solving), craft (making), and critique (applying the language of form and composition).
 This foundational art course is the starting place for various professional fields of visual art.

-Bring your concepts to life through effective use of space, form and materials.
-Students experiment and move fluidly between a wide variety of techniques, processes, and materials, while addressing various technical, formal and conceptual concerns in the creation of two and three-dimensional artworks.
-This course introduces students to methods of a practicing artist–inquiry and invention (creative problem solving), craft (making) and critique (applying the language of form and composition).
+Bring concepts to life through effective use of space, form, and materials.
+Experiments and moves fluidly between a wide variety of techniques, processes, and materials, while addressing various technical, formal, and conceptual concerns in the creation of two and three-dimensional artworks.
+Introduces methods of a practicing artist–inquiry and invention (creative problem solving), craft (making), and critique (applying the language of form and composition).

 ART 210.
 VISUAL CULTURE.
 5 Credits.